Recovery From Heart Surgery: Common Concerns

 Other Activities

 As you feel stronger, you can go out and do more.
-At first, keep activities to about an hour.
+At first, keep activities to about an hour and avoid strenuous activities.

 Remember to Move Carefully!

-- Rapid change of position (sitting to standing or vice versa) may be accompanied by dizziness if done to quickly.
+- Rapid change of position (sitting to standing or vice versa) may be accompanied by dizziness if done too quickly.

 - Rest whenever you get tired.